wdporter/i-am-that-vuepress/47-watch-your-mind/readme.md

 **M:**&ensp;Never faithfully, never steadily.
 Otherwise you would not be asking such questions.
 You are asking because you are not sure of yourself.
-And you are not sure of yourself because you never paid attention to yourself, only to your experiënces.
+And you are not sure of yourself because you never paid attention to yourself, only to your experiences.
-Be interested in yourself beyond all experiënce, be with yourself, love yourself; the ultimate security is found only in self-knowledge.
+Be interested in yourself beyond all experience, be with yourself, love yourself; the ultimate security is found only in self-knowledge.
 The main thing is earnestness.
 Be honest with yourself and nothing will betray you.
 Virtues and powers are mere tokens for children to play with.
 They are useful in the world, but do not take you out of it.
 To go beyond, you need alert immobility, quiet attention.

-**Q:**&ensp;What then becomes of one’s physical beïng?
+**Q:**&ensp;What then becomes of one’s physical being?

 **M:**&ensp;As long as you are healthy, you live on.